There are 15 non-technical things every engineer should know. Without them, you’ll struggle and not reach your full potential.

 If you’re not working in a big company, you’ll more than likely directly deal with project finances.
 So, having a basic understanding of finances can give you a leg up in your work.

 For example, with every project, you’ll need to ask and answer the following question:

 How to stay within your client’s agreed-upon overall budget?

-Because your budget will dictate how you approach your design.
-So, it’s important you know how to create and follow budgets with every project.
+Because your budget dictates how you approach your design.
+So, it’s important you know how to create and follow project budgets.

 #14 Time management

 If you’re the brains of a project, you’ll be very busy.
 So, time management is critical to get through your long daily to-do list.

 But let’s not put the cart before the horse.
 You first need to create a to-do list.
 I suggest creating daily, weekly, and monthly to-do lists for yourself.
 This will keep your schedule on track, and you won’t lose sight of any work.